redcanaryco/oxidebpf/README.md

 4. Create a `ProgramVersion` with your programs.
 You may create multiple `ProgramVersion`s, representing different sets of programs.
 For example, programs intended to run on different kernel versions.
-5. Create a `ProgramGroup` with your `ProgramVersion`s.
+5. Create a `ProgramGroup` with a channel capacity (or `None`).
-6. Tell the `ProgramGroup` to start loading.
+6. Give the `ProgramGroup` your `ProgramVersions` and `ProgramBlueprint`, and tell it to start loading.
 It will attempt each `ProgramVersion` in order until one successfully loads on the current kernel.
 If it cannot load any program version, it will return an error composed of the underlying errors for each `ProgramVersion`.

 ```rust
 let program = PathBuf::from(env!("CARGO_MANIFEST_DIR"))